Does your leopard gecko seem on the skinny side?

-Insects like waxworms, superworms, butterworms are going to be high in fat content options.
+Insects like waxworms, superworms, and butterworms will be high in fat content options.

 If you overfeed your leopard gecko some of these, they can become addicted and not want to eat anything else, yet another reason to use these sparingly.

 Adding nutritional value to the insects you feed your leopard gecko will help give them a well-rounded diet and add nutrients they might be lacking but need.